-The benefits of rhodiola include well-established uses proven in clinical studies as well as theoretical rhodiola benefits, which several researchers feel confident exist but which haven’t yet been the subject of a specific controlled study.
+The benefits of rhodiola include well-established uses proven in clinical studies as well as theoretical benefits, which several researchers feel confident exist but which haven’t yet been the subject of a specific controlled study.
 This guide to rhodiola rosea benefits acts as an accessible guide to Dr. Zakir Ramazanov’s pioneering research (Dr. Ramazanov founded RhodiolaRosea.org).
-To view his research directly, view the PDF section listed in the sidebar of this website (keep in mind most of those are scientific documents)._____________________________________
+To view his research directly, view the PDF section listed in the sidebar of this website (keep in mind many of these can be pretty dry scientific documents).

 Rhodiola rosea research — along with research on other medicinal herbs — comprised part of the Soviet Union’s zealous campaign to contend with the United States in many areas, including the arms race, science and medicine.
 It is neither a myth nor an unfounded legend that the KGB utilized this rugged little adaptogen to help toughen agents in the face of stressful conditions.